 Sustainable water management is our duty considering the different environmental and social context of the countries where we operate.
 High water stress and areas of potential depletion need priority intervention in our water improvement path as a part of our climate change strategy.

 We believe that the management framework most consistent with our sustainability strategy for a responsible use of water is the implementation and maintenance of an environmental management systems compliant with the ISO 14001 standard.
-More than 70% of our water consumption occurs within ISO 14001 certified industrial sites.
+In 2022, 92% of total cement production took place at sites where the Environmental Management System is certified ISO 14001.
+We aim to obtain the mentioned certification for all cement plants by 2025.

 - Water supply is considered in the risk / opportunity assessment of our activities.
 We carry out regular monitoring of water risk considering the location of our assets and local specific stress conditions.

 - We promote efficient water management practices, through, but not limited to, recycling / reusing, minimization of freshwater withdrawals, containment of wastewater discharges, minimization of water losses, use of alternative water resources, development of sustainable products also by leveraging circularity.
-Such initiatives are even more important at cement production sites located in areas of high water stress according to the World Resources Institute's “Aqueduct” risk map.
+Such initiatives are even more important at cement production sites located in high water stress areasaccording to the World Resources Institute's “Aqueduct” risk map.

 - We adopt a system for the monitoring, control and periodic progress reporting in each site in achieving the objectives according to internationally recognized indicators.